Honorary Freeman

 In keeping with the special nature of the award it shall be strictly limited to residents from any walk of life who have made a very significant voluntary contribution to Kidderminster and who have demonstrated “service above self”, or a significant national contribution relative to Kidderminster.

-Therefore, awards shall be grated on a case by case basis.
+Therefore, awards shall be granted on a case by case basis.

 Procedure